On a generalization of affinoid varieties: Spectra of locally convex algebras

-\ie if and only if $\phi_1$ and $\phi_2$ are in the same class of continuous characters.
+\ie if and only if $\chi_1$ and $\chi_2$ are in the same equivalence class of continuous characters.
 Moreover, since $A$ is a $k$-algebra we have that $k \to A \to K$ is a morphism of complete valued field, hence it must be an isometric embedding, since the spectrum of a complete valued field is a point.
-Therefore for any character $\phi$ the induces seminorm on $A$, $|\cdot| \circ \phi$ is compatible with the valuation on $k$.
+Therefore, any continuous character $\chi$ induces a seminorm on $A$, $|\cdot| \circ \chi$, that is compatible with the valuation on $k$.